 NOTE: Applications may be considered after the deadline if space is available in courses.
 See an academic advisor in Student Services to discuss whether this may be an option for you.

 Since all professional programs involve fieldwork, all applicants must provide a front and back copy of their Arizona IVP fingerprint clearance card at the time of admission.
-If you do not have this card, click here for more information (scroll down to Fingerprint Clearance Information).
+If you do not have a clearance card, you'll need to obtain one.

 Early Childhood Education, birth through grade 3: Use our recommendation form to document your 60 hours.
 Two recommendations are required.